Your enrollment affects Pell grant funds!

 - Your Pell will adjust down if you enroll in less than 12 hours. ·

 The federal government requires that we set a freeze date after which your Pell grant cannot be increased due to changes in your schedule.

--Our freeze date is normally the last day of Drop/Add.
+- Pell grant funds will be calculated based on hours recorded at the enrollment freeze date. · Our freeze date is normally the last day of Drop/Add.
 For dates and deadlines check out the Scoop online.

+If you enroll in less than 12 hours in the fall or spring, you may receive the remainder of your Pell eligibility in the summer provided you are still eligible for financial aid.
 This means that if you take at least 12 hours in the fall and spring semesters, you will not have any Pell left for the summer, since you will have already received your maximum amount.
 If you are a half-time or three-quarter time student in either fall or spring, you may have some Pell left over that you will be able to receive in the summer.

-Pell Grant Amounts 2012-2013
+Pell Grant Amounts 2013 - 2014